tbradley1013/connectAnalytics/README.md

     future)
   - `title` - The title for your dashboard header.
 Defaults to `connectAnalytics`
-  - `windowTitle` - The title to be displayed in the browser tab for your app.
+  - `window_title` - The title to be displayed in the browser tab for your app.
 Defaults to the same value as the `title` argument

 ## Deployment